timroster/multi-tenancy-documentation/documentation/automation/terraform/2-Provisionning-The-Minimal-Infrastructure.md

   Save and quit the file.

-- Open a terminal window and run the following commands:
+- Open a terminal window and run the following command:

 ```shell